dinayrore/a11y-code-exercises/README.md

 ## Description

-This repository contains a collection of accessibility code exercises.
-Each exercise focuses on a specific aspect of web accessibility and provides a hands-on opportunity to practice implementing accessible solutions.
+A collection of accessibility code exercises.
+Each exercise focuses on a specific aspect of web accessibility providing hands-on opportunities to practice identifying anti-patterns and implementing accessible solutions.

 ## Getting Started